Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Conclusions and Discussion

 \section{Conclusions and Discussion}

 We have investigated virtual photon scattering with the pion cloud of protons in $ep$ scattering using two versions of the impact parameter dependent dipole model, with and without saturation effects.
-We have found that, up to normalisation, the pion's structure is equivalent to the proton's at small $x$, within the precision of HERA measurements, indicating a universality of hadron structure at small $x$.
-We also show that both models describe the measure $F_2^{LN}$ well (for $x_L>0.5$) which further demonstrates this universality.
-More precise measurement of leading neutron processes, for example from the EIC, would be able to further substantiate (or reject) this statement.
+We have assumed that up to normalisation, the pion's structure is equivalent to the proton's at small $x$, which we have demonstrated holds good within the precision of HERA measurements.
+We also show that both models describe the measured $F_2^{LN}$ well (for $x_L>0.5$).
+More precise measurement of leading neutron processes, for example from the EIC, would be able to further substantiate (or reject) the assumption of small-$x$ hadron universality.

 We have also investigated claims that so called Feynman scaling is a consequence of saturation.
 Feynman scaling appears in the ratio of the differential leading neutron cross section with respect to $x_L$ to the total DIS cross section.
 We found that Feynman scaling holds as a function of both $Q^2$ and $W$ in both the saturated and unsaturated models, and thus is independent of non-linear effects.
 The measured $F_2^{LN}$ data also do not exhibit any saturation effect.
 Exclusive $J/\psi$ production is more sensitive to non-linear effects as its cross section depends on the square of the gluon density.
 Here, there is a clear difference between the model predictions for large $W$.
 However, these non-linear effects are smaller in leading neutron $\gamma^*\pi^*$ processes than in $\gamma^*p$ processes.
 This is to be expected, as the pion is probed at larger momentum fractions than the proton.
 The universality of this latter process between pions and protons is yet experimentally untested.